-CO2 EMISSIONS (METRICTONS (T) CO2-e): Scope 1 calculations are based on the IMO emission factors and fuel consumption for the year.
+${}^{a}CO{2}$ EMISSIONS (METRICTONS (T) CO{2} -e): Scope 1 calculations are based on the IMO emission factors and fuel consumption for the year.
 The financial control approach defined by the GHG Protocol has been applied.
 This includes company owned vessels only.
 For our 2020 report, Eagle engaged DNV to verify the calculation of emissions-related metrics in this report.
-As a result, we have adjusted the 2019 CO2 emissions figure upward by 514 tons, or 0.07%, compared to the figure reported in our 2019 report.
+As a result, we have adjusted the 2019 CO{2} emissions figure upward by 514 tons, or 0.07%, compared to the figure reported in our 2019 report.
 Scope 2 emissions are based on conversion factors from the EIA and the EMA.

-based available data on fuel purchases by using the fuel properties defined by DEFRA, Conversion factors, 2020 - note that properties concerning Light Fuel Oil were obtained from the IMO.
+bTOTAL ENERGY CONSUMPTION (tj): Calculated based available data on fuel purchases by using the fuel properties defined by DEFRA, Conversion factors, 2020 - note that properties concerning Light Fuel Oil were obtained from the IMO.
 The figure includes all owned vessels and covers Scope 1 emissions.

-'AVERAGE ENERGY EFFICIENCY DESIGN INDEX (EEDI) FOR NEW SHIPS: The EEDI provided represents a simple average of EEDI for all new ships entering the fleet during the period.
+^cAVERAGE ENERGY EFFICIENCY DESIGN INDEX (EEDI) FOR NEW

-^dPARTICULATE MATTER (PM), NO_x, SO_x EMISSIONS (METRIC
+SHIPS: The EEDI provided represents a simple average of EEDI for all new ships entering the fleet during the period.

-TONS): Eagle Bulk has adopted the recommendations of the IMO's Fourth GHG Study for estimating emissions of CO2, NOx, SOx, and PM from ships.
+^dPARTICULATE MATTER (PM), NO_X, SO_X EMISSIONS (METRIC TONS): Eagle Bulk has adopted the recommendations of the IMO's Fourth GHG Study for estimating emissions of CO2, NO_x, SO_x, and PM from ships.
 In cases where Eagle elects to deviate from the approach outlined in the IMO's Fourth GHG Study, these deviations have been documented.
 It is expected that the IMO will continue to update its emissions estimate calculation recommendations over time and Eagle may choose to modify its approach accordingly.
-In cases where fuel consumption breakdown by consumer, vessel age, rated auxiliary engine rpm, or other details are not available, a specific set of assumptions will be used to estimate emissions inventories as follows: 80% of total HFO and MDO consumed will apply to main engine consumed; 17% of total HFO and MDO will apply to auxiliary engine consumed; 3% of total HFO and MDO consumed will apply to boiler consumed.
+In cases where fuel consumption breakdown by consumer, vessel age, rated auxiliary engine rpm, or other details are not available, a specific set of assumptions will be used to estimate emissions inventories as follows: 80% of total HEO and MDO consumed will apply to main engine consumed; 17% of total HFO and MDO will apply to auxiliary engine consumed; 3% of total HFO and MDO consumed will apply to boiler consumed.
 Vessel age will be taken from Clarkson's database or other similar vessel information database.
 Auxiliary engine rated rpm will be assumed as 900 rpm for any supramax and ultramax vessel where the rated engine rpm is not known, consistent with the Third IMO GHG Study.
 For more information on the formulas applied, please see the IMO's Fourth GHG Study, pp. 21-24.

-SHIPPING DURATION IN MARINE PROTECTED AREAS OR AREAS OF PROTECTED CONSERVATION STATUS: Days include sailing plus port time in SECA zones.
-This includes the two MARPOL ECA zones (North America and Europe).
-'PERCENTAGE OF FLEET IMPLEMENTING BALLAST WA EXCHANGE AND TREATMENT: Only ships performing bal water exchange with an efficiency of at least 95 percent v metric exchange of ballast water have been included.
-W it comes to treatment, approved systems must discharge less than 10 viable organisms per cubic meter that are gre than or equal to 50 micrometers in minimum dimension (b) less than 10 viable organisms per milliliter that are than 50 micrometers in minimum dimension and greater t or equal to 10 micrometers in minimum dimension.
-Fig include all owned vessels.
+^eSHIPPING DURATION IN MARINE PROTECTED AREAS OR AREAS OF PROTECTED CONSERVATION STATUS: Days include sailing plus port time in SECA zones.
+This includes the two MARPOL ECA zones (North America and Europe). ^fPERCENTAGE OF FLEET IMPLEMENTING BALLAST WATER EXCHANGE AND TREATMENT: Only ships performing ballast water exchange with an efficiency of at least 95 percent volumetric exchange of ballast water have been included.
+When it comes to treatment, approved systems must discharge (a) less than 10 viable organisms per cubic meter that are greater than or equal to 50 micrometers in minimum dimension and (b) less than 10 viable organisms per milliliter that are less than 50 micrometers in minimum dimension and greater than or equal to 10 micrometers in minimum dimension.
+Figures include all owned vessels.

-SPILLS AND RELEASES TO THE ENVIRONMENT (NUME CUBIC METERS (M3): The scope of disclosure includes s and releases that, based on U.S. Code of Federal Regulat 46 CFR 4.03-65 definitions, result in "significant harm to environment."
+^sSPILLS AND RELEASES TO THE ENVIRONMENT (NUMBER, CUBIC METERS (M3): The scope of disclosure includes spills and releases that, based on U.S. Code of Federal Regulations 46 CFR 4.03-65 definitions, result in "significant harm to the environment."

-LOST TIME INCIDENT RATE (LTIR): A lost time incident i incident that results in absence from work beyond the a or shift when it occurred.
-The rate is based on number of time incidents per million hours worked.
+^hLOST TIME INCIDENT RATE (LTIR): A lost time incident is an incident that results in absence from work beyond the date or shift when it occurred.
+The rate is based on number of lost time incidents per million hours worked.